-The Founding of Beta Theta Pi
+The Origins of Beta Theta Pi Fraternity

 At nine o’clock on the evening of the eighth day of the eighth month of the year 1839, eight earnest young men, all students at Miami University, held the first meeting of Beta Theta Pi in the Hall of the Union Literary Society, an upper room in the old college building (known as “Old Main”).
 The eight founders in the order in which their names appear in the minutes were:

 Samuel Taylor Marshall, 1840

 John Holt Duncan, 1840

 Michael Clarkson Ryan, 1839

 “of ever honored memory“